Welcome to Carolyn’s House

 - Documented sobriety length of time, if applicable.

 - Written documentation of homelessness(examples: Living in a Shelter, with a friend/relative, on the street, etc) (Homeless Verification Form)

 - Attend a session with Carolyn’s House Case Manager.
 During this time, applicants will discuss their goals.
-A tour of Carolyn’s House and an apartment similar to the one that meets the needs of the applicant is available.
+A tour of Carolyn’s House and an apartment similar to the one that meets the needs of the applicant if available.

-- Meet weekly with the Case Manager.
+- Meet with the Case Manager on a regular basis.